GongRzhe/OpenAI-Agents-Workflow-Designer/README.md

 2. **Configure Nodes**: Click on nodes to edit their properties in the node panel
 3. **Resize Nodes**: Select a node and use the resize handles to adjust its size
 4. **Create Connections**: Connect nodes by dragging from one node's handle to another
-5. **Delete Components**: Select nodes or edges and press Delete key, or use the context menu
+5. **Delete Components**: Select nodes or edges and press Delete key, use the context menu, or click the Delete Selected button in the navbar
 6. **Generate Code**: Click the "Generate Code" button in the top bar to create Python code for your workflow
+7. **Save/Load**: Use the Import/Export buttons to save and load your workflows

 ### Component Types